California Poised To Strengthen Mental Health Insurance Laws

 Meanwhile, the insurance industry says the bill California's legislature passed Sunday is a misguided effort to fix the wrong problem.

-In a statement, the California Association of Health Plans says arguments that mental health treatment isn't already on par with medical care in terms of insurance reimbursement "couldn't be further from the truth" — and that language in the bill could end up limiting treatment options.
+In a statement, the California Association of Health Plans says that arguments that mental health treatment isn't already on par with medical care in terms of insurance reimbursement "couldn't be further from the truth" and that language in the bill could end up limiting treatment options.
 It says meeting growing demand for care will require an investment in a bigger mental health workforce, among other things, which the bill does not address.

 America's Health Insurance Plans, national association, also has argued that the bill the legislature has proposed is unnecessary and would add to administrative costs.
 It says the industry is already in compliance with the law.

-Patrick Kennedy, a former U.S. congressman from Rhode Island, turned mental health advocate, co-authored the landmark 2008 federal law, and disagrees with that argument from the insurance industry.
+Patrick Kennedy, a former U.S. congressman from Rhode Island, turned mental health advocate, co-authored the landmark 2008 federal law and disagrees with that argument from the insurance industry.

-"The fact is that they are not covering it," Kennedy says, "and it's discriminatory to people who are suffering from mental illness and addiction — especially at a time when our country is crying out" over an epidemic of overdoses and suicides.
+"The fact is that they are not covering it," Kennedy says, "and it's discriminatory to people who are suffering from mental illness and addiction — especially at a time when our country is crying out" via an epidemic of overdoses and suicides.

 Kennedy says the California bill — if signed into law — could become a model for other states, and prompt insurance companies to change policies nationally.